lc00/wiki-experiment/Drive.md

 * Type I behavior is a renewable resource
 * Type I behavior promotes physical and mental well-being

+## Autonomy

-People aren't human resources, they're your partners in achieving your vision
+* People aren't human resources, they're your partners in achieving your vision
+* In a "Results-only work environment" (ROWE), people are much less likely to leave for an extra $20k
 * Management is an 1850's technology- autonomy is our basic human nature.
-* We all have the capacity to self direct in the long run
+* We all have the capacity to self direct in the long run.
+We're not inert, waiting to be prodded into action.
+We're active by default.
 * Innovation is inexpensive
 * Mediocrity is expensive
 * Instead of categorizing extrinsic or intrinsic, categorize as controlling or autonomous